VinothiniRamasamy/Insider-Threat-Behavioral-Intelligence-System/README.md

 2.Confidence Score – how confident the model is about that prediction (in %)

 3.Feature Importance – which behavioral features (like logon_count, device_activity, etc.) influenced the prediction the most, using SHAP values

+📝 Yet to Be Done

+1.User Authentication (Login Page) – Add a login page so only authorized users can access the dashboard.

+2.Input Validation – Add checks so wrong/empty values aren't accepted for the 9 features.

+3.History/Logs Page – Store past predictions in a database to view them later.

+4.Error Handling – Show proper error messages on the frontend if the backend API fails.